-In December 2018, we updated two of our directives: Directive 060: Upstream Petroleum Industry Flaring, Incinerating, and Venting and Directive 017: Measurement Requirements for Oil and Gas Operations.
+In December 2018, we updated Directive 060: Upstream Petroleum Industry Flaring, Incinerating, and Venting and Directive 017: Measurement Requirements for Oil and Gas Operations.
 The updates included new requirements to reduce methane emissions from the upstream oil and gas industry.
-While the updated requirements in Directive 017 took effect immediately, the new edition of Directive 060 comes into effect on January 1, 2020, including methane reduction requirements.
+While the updated requirements in Directive 017 took effect immediately, the Directive 060 requirements came into effect on January 1, 2020 .
+The methane requirements in Directive 060 and Directive 017 were amended in May 2020.

-The series of videos that follow help explain what you need to do to comply with these new requirements.
-Videos 1 and 2 are for those involved in production accounting and quantifying and reporting emissions.
-Video 3 is for those involved in environmental planning, facilities planning, and regulatory compliance.
-Before you begin, remember:
+The following three modules explain what you need to do to comply with specific subsets of the methane requirements.
+Modules 1 and 2 are for those involved in production accounting and quantifying and reporting emissions.
+Module 3 is for those involved in environmental planning, facilities planning, and regulatory compliance.

 Module 1: Methane Emission Reductions Volumetric Reporting (9 minutes)